dynnamitt/awaitor/README.md

 ### C http server daemon

+### Status: forgot to write excerise script so I bet it dont't work :/

 Play with 2 libs: mongoose and jsmn

 Parses JSON and executes a fork (transforming the JSON body into ENV key/values)